 Eric is a native of Knoxville, TN.
 He is an alumni of the University of Tennessee at Chattanooga (2002) and The University of Tennessee in Knoxville (2004, 2017).
 His dissertation title was: The impact of non-cognitive factors on first-year GPA for university eligible students from low-performing high schools.
 Eric is a 2017-2019 board member of SACAC (Southern Association of College Admissions Counselors), as well as the 2015-2018 co-chair for NACAC’s (National Association of College Admissions Counselors) African American Special Interest Group.

 Office: 211 Administration Building

 Prior to assuming her current role at the University, Bridgette held research analyst positions in the Office of Institutional Research at the University of Memphis and Tallahassee Community College.
 She graduated from Rhodes College in 1994, with a BA in English, and later earned her Masters in Library and Information Science from Indiana University.
-She will complete her EdD in Higher Education Leadership in May 2021.

 Assistant Vice Provost of Institutional Effectiveness, Accreditation, and Academic Assessment

 Office: 217 Administration Building

 Colton has worked in higher education for over eighteen years and most recently serves as the Assistant Vice Provost of Institutional Effectiveness, Accreditation, and Academic Assessment.
 In this role, he serves as the accreditation liaison between the institution and the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC), oversees Quality Assurance Funding, and handles reporting for institutional rankings.